RohitSurwase/New-Project-Skeleton/README.md

 # New Project Skeleton
-Basic skeleton of the new project.
+Basic skeleton for new projects.